abouhid/Weather_app/README.md

 # Sweather

-> A Javascript app that allows the user to look for the weather conditions anywhere in the world via OpenWeather's API and, depending on the weather, the Spotify's API suggest a better playlist for your mood.
+> A Javascript app that allows the user to look for the weather conditions anywhere in the world via OpenWeather's API and, depending on the weather, Spotify's API suggests a better playlist for your mood.

 ![screenshot](./screenshot1.png)